 Add the Meats and More.
 Add chicken, andouille sausage, okra and Cajun seasoning.
 Stir and cook for 1 minute.

-Simmer the Gumbo.
+Simmer.
 Add the chicken stock.
 Scrape up the brown bits from the bottom.
 Add bay leaf and bring to a a boil, stirring occasionally.

 Reduce the heat to medium-low heat and simmer for at least 1 hour.
 1.5-2 hours is fine to develop more flavor, though you may need to add in a bit more liquid.

-For Serving.
-When you’re ready to serve it, swirl in some fresh chopped parsley.
+When you're ready to serve it, swirl in some fresh chopped parsley.
 Let it cook in about 5 minutes or so.
 Remove from heat and stir in filé powder as a thickener, if using.
 Serve into a bowl, over white rice if desired, and garnish with extra parsley.

 Potato salad is a very popular dish to serve with gumbo.
 Go for it!